blueeon/simple-message-yii2/README.md

 # simple-message-yii2
-A simple private message module for yii2, only contain model and API, no web interface.
+A simple private message extension for yii2, only contain model and API, no web interface.

 Installation